Philadelphia Trolley Tracks:

 bottom of this page to view the Kawasaki LRV's technical specifications.

 The design of the Kawasaki LRV, although in many ways a success, could not match one of the PCC cars' great design features: the PCC car's light weight.
 The PCC car weighed, on average, a very reasonable 18 tons.
 This light weight made the PCC car capable of both good performance and reasonable power consumption (but as has been pointed out, the PCC was also less able to endure minor collisions, wretched track conditions, and corrosion from road salt).
 The Kawasaki city LRV, with a more robust construction, more corrosion resistance, better insulation, couplers and air conditioning weighs in at nearly 29 tons (the larger suburban LRV weighs about 30 tons).
-An even-handed comparison notes that the Kawasaki LRV spends less time being repaired; on the other hand the Kawasaki cars' greater weight causes more wear and tear on the tracks, and power consumption is greater.
+An even-handed comparison concludes that the Kawasaki LRV spends less time being repaired; on the other hand the Kawasaki cars' greater weight causes more wear and tear on the tracks, and power consumption is greater.

 In the 1995 update of his volume